oconnor0/BeaconRoad/Book/410-ActionRoll.md

 ## Effect Roll

 Under some situations, an Action Roll is insufficient to fully resolve a character's actions.
 Perhaps we need to determine how much damage an attack does in combat.
 This kind of roll, called an **Effect Roll** involves rolling several dice at once and **summing all rolled dice**.
 No dice explode in these rolls.
-For example, when an attack hits, make a damage roll and reduce their remaining Life by the rolled amount.
+For example, when an attack hits, make a damage roll and reduce their remaining HP by the rolled amount.

 ## Attribute Ratings